-To develop a positive attitude to the subject, including confidence, enjoyment and continuing interest in historical events and enable pupils to strive for excellence.
+To develop a positive attitude to the subject and increase confidence, enjoyment and interest in historical events.

-This will involve appropriate knowledge, skills concepts and techniques related to pupils’ ability, aptitude and personal needs.
+Pupils will acquire knowledge, skills concepts and techniques related to enhance their historical understanding.

 - The Industrial Revolution

-- 20th Century History - The First World War
+- The causes of the First World War

 Educational trips help to generate interest and enrich the curriculum.
 At KS3 all year groups have the opportunity to participate in a History outing during the academic year.

-- Year 7 Trip to Warwick Castle and Dungeons
+- Year 7 Trip to the Tower of London

 - Year 8 Trip to Hampton Court

-- Year 9 Trip to the Jewish Museum, Camden
+- Year 9 Trip to the Ypres, Belgium

 - Year 10-11 - History Symposium at North London Collegiate School, Theatre visit to Hitler on Trial, Residential Trip to Berlin